Simulation structures

 Learn more about joints in the dedicated page.

-doesn't expose any feature useful.
+doesn't expose any useful feature.
 So it should simply be passed to the PhysicsPipeline::step

 method.